ElizabethRamos/cookbook/README.md

 ## Continuous Integration

-Each commit (including the tests) goes through an automated build (including testing) to detect integration errors as quickly as possible.
+Each commit (including the tests) goes through an automated build to detect integration errors as quickly as possible.
 For this, I'm using travis.ci.